Jaywalking: Poland

 Jaywalking is an offence.
-One must cross only at recognised crossing points if there is one within 100 m (including pedestrian tunnels and footbridges).
+One must cross only at recognised crossing points if there is one within 100 metres (yards) (including pedestrian tunnels and footbridges).
 Otherwise, regular roads may be crossed with due care.
 Crossing dual carriageways (except motorways) is allowed only outside towns.
 Crossing tram and train tracks that are separate and parallel to street is always prohibited.
 Crossing on red lights is prohibited and considered to be an offence.
 According to regulations of "Prawo o Ruchu Drogowym" (Traffic Regulations Act) crossing the road outside the pedestrian crossing is allowed only if it does not endanger traffic safety or obstruct traffic.
 The pedestrian is not obliged to give priority to vehicles and should follow the shortest line to the opposite edge of the road, perpendicular to the road axis.
 Crossing the track separated from the road is only allowed in designated locations.

 Portugal

-It is illegal to cross the road except when the nearest zebra crossing is more than 50 m away.
+It is illegal to cross the road except when the nearest zebra crossing is more than 50 metres (yards) away.
 Any crossing above that distance is legal.
 Pedestrians have priority over cars.